Header Image 1

 Key Stage 5

-Focusing on the central literary themes of identity, place and belonging across a broad spectrum of contexts, students explore and connect texts with each other, drawing out patterns and engaging in detailed, independent textual analysis.
+Focusing on the central literary themes identity, place and belonging across a broad spectrum of contexts, students explore and connect texts with each other, drawing out patterns and engaging in detailed, independent textual analysis.
 English Literature A Level privileges the process of making autonomous meaning, and we actively encourage our students to debate and challenge the interpretations of other readers as they develop their own informed personal responses.

 Where can English take me?